-The first year my husband and I did the Great Backyard Bird Count, we were prepared to count birds and take names.
-On the weekend of the worldwide citizen scientist event, our covered backyard deck in Fort Worth was our bird blind.
+The first year my husband and I participated in the Great Backyard Bird Count, we were prepared to count birds and take names.
+On the weekend of the worldwide citizen scientist event, our canopied backyard deck in Fort Worth was our bird blind.
 Binoculars?
 Check.
 Bird guides?
 Check.
 Checklists?
 Check.

 Me looking through binoculars: “OK, we’ve got 5, 10, no wait 13....uh....BROWN birds over here.”

 They flitted by in a mob.
-But wait they weren’t all the same.
+But wait — they weren’t all the same.
 Some looked short and stubby.
 Some looked lean and skinny.
 Were they sparrows, chickadees, wrens, finches?
-We flipped back and forth through our bird books as they darted back and forth taunting us.
-OK, back to them later.
+We flipped back and forth through our bird books as the birds darted back and forth, taunting us.
+OK, back to the brown birds later.

 Were they starlings, grackles, cowbirds?
 If they'd just stay still, maybe I could tell.

-But thanks to participating in the annual Great Backyard Bird Count for several years, now we do know some of the not-so-easy ones.
+But thanks to participating in the annual Great Backyard Bird Count for several years, now we can ID some of the not-so-easy ones.

 Like, we’re ALMOST completely sure those little brown birds are house sparrows.
 And the black birds are starlings.

-We’ve also ID’d Carolina wrens, titmice, chickadees and finches at our feeders.
-And would you believe it in suburban Fort Worth - a red bellied woodpecker?
+We can also pick out the Carolina wrens, titmice, chickadees and finches at our feeders.
+And would you believe in suburban Fort Worth we've seen a red bellied woodpecker?
 We’re on a roll.

 I’ve also come to rely on the Cornell Lab’s online bird guide.
 Each bird description features recorded song snippets.
 Listening to them, led me to figure out that we’ve got screech owls in our neighborhood.
-Peering into the dark, I can now distinguish their ghostly calls from the frogs.
+Listening in the dark, I can now distinguish their ghostly calls from the frogs.
 And we were thrilled one night when we heard hooting coming from an old dead tree in a neighbor’s yard.
 We headed out in the street with our binoculars.
-Despite the late hour, we blazenly trained them just above the neighbor's roof.
+Despite the late hour, we blazenly trained our binocs just above the neighbor's roof.
 Sure enough, we spotted the silhouette of a GREAT HORNED OWL.
 Woo hoo!